zeffii/NLP_class_notes/readme.md

 So 99.96% of the possible bigrams remain unseen and will have 0 in the table.
 A vast number of zeroes.

--  Quadrigrams: in shakespearean text produce lines that are themselves mostly direct qoutes from shakespear.
+-  Quadrigrams: in shakespearean text produce lines that are themselves mostly direct qoutes from shakespeare.
 Because the corpus(N) is so small.
 Try it.

 **The perils of overfitting**